gaulinsoft/jTypes/README.md

 });
 ```

-## How to instantiate, type-check, and cast classes
+## How to instantiate, type-check, and cast instances

 In the following example, both classes that were previously defined will be instantiated and tested to ensure their functionality is correct based on their jTypes definitions: